Global Innovation Immersion (GII) - Thailand

 Benedict: This is essentially the start of my career, it's an interesting way to start off an internship!
 I can’t help but compare this experience to what many of my other friends are experiencing.
 Not to cause any offense, but what they’re experiencing is very corporate and boring compared to Cookly and GII.

 Gladys: Getting this opportunity to work at Pomelo Fashion changed my life, and it would have been so much harder without GII and IIE as the middleman.
 The funding and financial support they gave me made it all possible.
 I’ve done internships before, but this internship experience is so different.
-Being a different country is itself an experience, you get to live independently, meet people from different cultures and backgrounds and to learn to live like a local here.
-I got to step out of my Singaporean bubble, such a super different experience than doing an internship in Singapore.
+Being in a different country is itself an experience, you get to live independently, meet people from different cultures and backgrounds and to learn to live like a local here.
+I got to step out of my Singaporean bubble.
+This is such a different experience than doing an internship in Singapore.

 Razzaq: This is an opportunity that is difficult to come by, if you want to work in emerging markets that doesn’t pay it’s very hard to make it happen.
 GII allows us to access a government grant to help pave the way, making it possible for me to do this.
 Working at a start-up that GII connected us to, you get a lot of experience that you won’t get as an intern anywhere else.
 When you work as an intern, you generally won’t get a chance to meet a lot of investors for example or be given access and trust.
 HealthatHome gave me the trust and I have the chance to learn how a company is run.